 This page deliberately does not expose formulas, thresholds, signal rules, filter logic, timing windows, account details, broker setup, deployment paths, or raw operational logs.

-The public claim is narrower and stronger: the trading-system line is method-layer implementation evidence for making unstable LLM-assisted work survive hard runtime pressure.
+The public claim is direct and strong: the trading-system line is method-layer implementation evidence for making unstable LLM-assisted work survive hard runtime pressure.